 Learning how to thin plants isn’t difficult.
 However, not all plants handle thinning the same way.
 Those having fragile roots, like beans and cucurbits (melons, squash, cucumbers), should be thinned as soon as possible, before their roots have a chance to become intertwined with one another.
 Otherwise, the remaining seedlings may suffer from root disturbance.

 Gently pull out the unwanted seedlings, leaving the healthiest in place.
 Many flowers and leafy vegetables can also be thinned this way.
-They can also be gently raked to remove excess seedlings, though I prefer pulling them one by one to limit any damage.
+They can be gently raked to remove excess seedlings as well, though I prefer pulling them one by one to limit any damage.